tbocek/tomtp/Readme.md

 First Layer Encryption:

-1. Create a deterministic nonce by XORing the shared secret with the sequence number
+1. Create a deterministic nonce with the sequence number.
+TomTP uses 6 bytes for sequence numbers and ChaCha20-Poly1305 uses a 12 bytes nonce.
+Thus, a sender puts its sequence number in the first 0-6 bytes, the receiver puts its sequence number in the last 6-12 bytes to avoid collision.
 1. Use standard ChaCha20-Poly1305 to encrypt the payload data with this nonce
 1. Include any header/crypto data as additional authenticated data (AAD)
 1. The resulting ciphertext must be at least 24 bytes to allow for nonce extraction